Integrating Landscape Design Into ArchitectuRE: Top Things to Consider

 In a recent Armour Architecture hillside renovation, integrated landscape design transformed difficult terrain into a series of functional outdoor spaces.
 The project used floor-to-ceiling glass to connect interior rooms to the landscape, a wood deck that extended the interior floor level outdoors, and terraced planters built to match the house foundation.
 These terraces created multiple distinct outdoor rooms — including dining and fire pit areas — while also stabilizing the slope.

-At Armour Architecture, landscape integration is considered from the earliest stages of every design process.
-Our approach to Bay Area residential architecture combines traditional design principles with modern indoor-outdoor living strategies.
-By engaging landscape architects from the start, we ensure that gardens, terraces, and outdoor spaces are fully integrated into the architecture — allowing each project to respond to its site, climate, and lifestyle needs while meeting all local building and landscape regulations.
+Our approach combines traditional design principles with modern indoor-outdoor living strategies.
+By encouraging clients to integrate landscape architects from the start, we ensure that gardens, terraces, and outdoor spaces are fully integrated into the architecture, allowing each project to respond to its site, climate, and clients' lifestyle needs while meeting all local building and landscape regulations.